Robust, randomized preconditioning for kernel ridge regression: Algorithms and best practices

-\Cref{thm:a_priori_2} implies that \krill can solve any restricted KRR problem in $\order((N+k^2)k\log k)$ operations (in exact precision arithmetic).
-In contrast, \FALKON-type preconditioners \cite{RCR17,meanti2020kernel,RCCR19} are only guaranteed to solve restricted KRR problems if the number of centers and regularization satisfy $k = \Omega(\sqrt{N})$ and $\mu = \Omega(\sqrt{N})$ \cite{RCR17,RCCR19}.
+\Cref{thm:a_priori_2} implies that \krill can solve any nonsingular restricted KRR problem in $\order((N + k^2)\, k \log k)$ operations.
+In contrast, \FALKON and related preconditioners \cite{RCR17,meanti2020kernel,RCCR19} are only guaranteed to solve restricted KRR problems when the number of centers and the regularization are functions of $k$ satisfying $k = \Omega(\sqrt{N})$ and $\mu = \Omega(\sqrt{N})$ \cite{RCR17,RCCR19}.
 Given these constraints, it is no surprise that \krill performs more robustly than \FALKON in our experiments.

+\Cref{fig:eigenvalues_approx} evaluates \krill's impact on the 20 example problems with a tiny regularization $\mu = 10^{-12} N$.
+Before \krill preconditioning, the condition number $\lambda_{\max} / \lambda_{\min}$ ranges from $10^8$--$10^{15}$ (left panel).
+After \krill preconditioning, the preconditioned eigenvalues (middle panel) are closely modeled by the inverse square singular values of a $2k \times k$ Gaussian matrix (right panel), leading to a condition number $(1 + 1/\sqrt{2})^2 / (1 - 1/\sqrt{2})^2 \approx 34.0$.
+This Gaussian comparison was previously presented in \cite[Sec.~2]{ozaslan2019iterative}; and it is an example of the Gaussian universality phenomenon in random matrix theory \cite{tropp2025comparisontheoremsminimumeigenvalue,chenakkod2025optimalsubspaceembeddingsresolving}.
+The comparison suggests that \krill performs consistently for all kernel matrices $\mat{A}$, with performance only depending on the embedding dimension $d = 2k$.